What is procedure of the Family Divorce Law in India?

 In disposing of such cases, Court awards reasonable visitation right to the other parents and fix up the time and days for the meeting with his/ her children so that the emotional ties are not broken between the child and the other parent.

 Judicial Separation is generally a step towards divorce.
 Section 10 of the Hindu Marriage Act Judicial Separation is generally a step towards divorce.

 Section 10 of the Hindu Marriage Act provides grounds for judicial separation.
 It is akin to grounds for divorce.
-Grounds, process and procedure for Judicial Separation is same as in case of contested divorce.
+Grounds, processes and procedures for Judicial Separation are the same as in the case of a contested divorce.

 You may read https://legallightconsulting.com/practice/contested-divorce/ for easy understanding.

-On successfully proving case for judicial separation by party initiating the process, Court passes decree of judicial separation.
-It implies that party may live separately.
+On successfully proving the case for judicial separation by the party initiating the process, Court passes a decree of judicial separation.
+It implies that the party may live separately.